-Baggage Security Officer: All good sir…
+Baggage Security Officer: “All good sir…”

 Despite everyone knowing that almost all baggage and other security screening is a complete waste of time and money our Governments continue to invest millions in it for, apparently, the sole purpose of annoying the shit out of all of us and making airports even worse than they used to be.

-Half finished in many areas, falling apart in others, it is dominated by massive beams and tunnels with walls of concrete, Â with no redeeming features, little signage, nowhere to sit, bad cafes and the ubiquitous duty free.
+Half finished in many areas, falling apart in others, it is dominated by massive beams and tunnels with walls of concrete.
+It has no redeeming features, little signage, nowhere to sit, bad cafes and the ubiquitous duty free.
 It’s hard to believe that anything so new and expensive could be so awful and one wonders how much money was siphoned off into the pockets of corrupt officials?

 In its awfulness it is typical of the schizophrenia of Thai society.
-A “friendly” Bhuddist society that is anything but Bhuddist in its attitudes, can be unfriendly to the point of fear, has a culture that in theory worships nature but does everything possible to obliterate it.
+This “friendly” Buddhist society is anything but Buddhist in its attitudes.
+It can be unfriendly to the point of fear and has a culture that in theory worships nature but does everything possible to obliterate it.